 Crash clusters at intersections arise when two or more crashes occur in a 3-year period at the intersection (hereinafter called Intersection Crash Clusters).
 There was a total of ten (10) Intersection Crash Clusters in Hubbardston which accounted for 31 (65%) of the 48 total crashes that occurred at intersections in Hubbardston.
-Crash Corridors on roadways arise when a minimum of three (3) crashes occur on a roadway with the added requirement that they must also be within a .25-mile radius of each other.
+Crash Corridors on roadways arise when a minimum of three (3) crashes occurs on a roadway with the added requirement that they must also be within a .25-mile radius of each other.

 There was a total of seven (7) roadways that experienced the minimum which accounted for 79 of the 95 total crashes that occurred in Hubbardston.
 The Crash Corridors include the intersection crashes that occurred on the Crash Corridor.
-Table 4 below provides the Intersection Crash Clusters and Crash Corridors that occurred within Hubbardston in the 3-year period of 2016-2018.
-Table 4 includes the Fatal Crash location which will be discussed further due to its crash severity outcome.
+Table C-7 below provides the Intersection Crash Clusters and Crash Corridors that occurred within Hubbardston in the 3-year period of 2016-2018.